 Bobi, a male purebred Rafeiro do Alentejo dog, became the first dog on record to live to the age of 30 and the oldest dog on record to ever live.
 On 11 May 2023, Bobi turned 31.

-The previous longest-living dog on record is a mixed-breed dog named Bluey, who lived in Australia.
+The previous record holder for the longest-living dog on record is a mixed-breed dog named Bluey, who lived in Australia.
 Bluey lived for 29 years and 5 months, from 1910 to 1939.